strbrgr/jochen/content/posts/syncthing-to-sync-things.md

 }
 ```

-I'd previously used `.includes()` but worried about forgetting it without documentation.
-I wanted to preserve these types of notes on both my work and personal machines, but lacked a synchronization solution.
+I had previously used `.includes()` but worried about forgetting it without documentation.
+I wanted to preserve these types of notes on both my work and personal machines, but so far lacked a synchronization solution.

 ## Vault organization